Is Now A Good Time To Start A Business? | Checkatrade

 Looking at the data, now could be a really good time to start a new business as a tradesperson.

-And there’s a huge shortage of skilled tradespeople.
-Brexit and Covid-19, coupled with the government’s net zero targets and the fourth industrial revolution have heightened the scale of the skills shortage in the UK.
+On top of these factors, there’s also a huge shortage of skilled tradespeople.
+The continued impact of both Brexit and Covid-19, coupled with net zero targets have heightened the scale of the skills shortage in the UK.

 What business is good to start now?

-The Net Zero Strategy states that in the construction and heating sectors, up to 230,000 skilled tradespeople could be required in 2030 to deliver the retrofitting of houses.
+The Net Zero Strategy states that in the construction and heating sectors, up to 230,000 skilled tradespeople could be required to deliver the required work.

 Ready to take your career in a new direction?